Multi-asset return risk measures: Representation of MARRMs through multi-asset risk measures

 \begin{remark} In this section, we have rewritten a MARRM as the exponential of a MARM applied to log-returns.
 To recap Equation (2) in~\cite{Return} we can also go the other way around and start with a MARM and rewrite it as the logarithm of a MARRM.
 To make this precise, we have to assume the following model ingredients of a MARM: the logarithmic model set $\mathcal{C}_{\log}\subset L^{0}$, the logarithmic security set $\mathcal{S}_{\log}\subset L^{0}$, the pricing map $\pi_{\log}\colon\mathcal{S}_{\log}\rightarrow\mathbb{R}$, the set of logarithmic relative losses $\mathcal{K}_{\log}\subset L^0$ with $\mathcal{K}_{\log}+\mathbb{R}\subset\mathcal{K}_{\log}$.
 Further suppose that $\nu\colon\mathcal{K}_{\log}\rightarrow[-\infty,\infty]$ is a cash-additive and nondecreasing map with $\nu(0)=0$.
 Then, we define the acceptance set as $\mathcal{A}_{\nu}=\{K_{\log}\in\mathcal{K}_{\log}\,;\,\nu(K_{\log})\leq 0\}$.
 Then, we obtain the ingredients of a MARRM by the following transformations: \begin{enumerate}[(1)] \item Model set: $\mathcal{C}=\left\{e^{X_{\log}}\,;\,X_{\log}\in\mathcal{C}_{\log}\right\}$; \item Security set: $\mathcal{S} = \left\{e^{Z_{\log}}\,;\, Z_{\log}\in\mathcal{S}_{\log}\right\}$; \item Pricing map: $\pi:\mathcal{S}\rightarrow(0,\infty),~Z\mapsto (\exp\circ\pi_{\log}\circ\log)(Z)$. \item Set of relative losses: $\mathcal{K}:=\left\{e^{K_{\log}}\,;\,K_{\log}\in\mathcal{K}_{\log}\right\}$; \item RRM: $\tilde{\rho} = \log\circ\nu\circ \exp$. \end{enumerate} Consider the return risk measurement regime $\mf R:=(\mathcal{B}_{\tilde{\rho}}, \mathcal{S}, \pi)$.
 Then, for $X_{\log}\in\mathcal{C}_{\log}$, by setting $X=\exp(X_{\log})$, we obtain $\rho_{\mathcal{A}_{\nu},\mathcal{S}_{\log},\pi_{\log}}(X_{\log}) = \log\left(\eta_{\mf R}(X)\right)$. \end{remark}

-We would like to point out another remarkable feature of representing the MARRM via a MARM, namely that the domain of the MARM contains log-returns.
-This is different to the original intention of MARMs, for which the random variables in the domain represent losses, i.e.,~monetary amounts, see e.g.,~\cite{artzner_risk_measures_2009, farkas_2015}.
-In our context, the MARM is solely used as an auxiliary function.
-But the interpretation for log-returns is analogous as for monetary amounts: The MARM determines the minimal log-price that is needed to reduce the log-return of our position via the log-return of a hedging position such that an acceptability criterion is satisfied.
-Note that the difference of log-returns of financial positions is equivalent to the relative comparison between these positions.
-The latter is exactly the idea behind the acceptability criterion used in the definition of the MARRM.
+Another remarkable feature of representing the MARRM via a MARM is that the domain of the MARM contains log-returns.
+This contrasts with the original intention of MARMs to measure the risk of monetary loss amounts, see e.g.,~\cite{artzner_risk_measures_2009, farkas_2015}.
+The interpretation remains unchanged though: The MARM determines the minimal log-price that is needed to reduce the log-return of our position via the log-return of a hedging position to an acceptable level.
+Note that, in our context, the MARM is merely an auxiliary function.